partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Gramps: Ahh?
 So it's Barley?

-Gramps: Look, I've got some cheese, do you like it?
+Gramps: Look, I've got some cheese, do you want it?

 Gramps: Haha!
 Is that good?
 Huh?
 One more?
 All right, all right.